 These two documents provides the school with an emergency care plan for students at risk for anaphylaxis.
 One document can be filled out on line and the second document is printable only.

-REVISED!
-Annual SHAC Progress Report to Local School Board
+REVISED: JANUARY 2013 Annual SHAC Progress Report to Local School Board

 As a result of the 2009 81st Legislative Session, school health advisory councils (SHACs) are required to report directly to the district school board at least once annually with a detailed account of SHAC activities and recommendations.
-To help SHACs with this requirement, the the Texas School Health Advisory Committee developed a sample template for the required annual progress report in the form of a power point along with accompanying instructions for its use.
+To help SHACs with this requirement, the Texas School Health Advisory Committee developed a sample template for the required annual progress report in the form of a power point along with accompanying instructions for its use.
 Both are attached here for free download.
 The power point presentation, revised in 2013, has been developed to be customized for local use.

 ALERT!
 Call for Best Practice Programs and Resources

 School districts, agencies and organizations continue to move toward accountability to develop effective and efficient programs that meet the needs of students and their families.
 Pressure to document impact, effectiveness, and efficiency generates concern over “what works?”
 The Texas School Health Advisory Committee (TSHAC) is committed to helping schools locate “best practice” programs and resources and sharing them via the TSHAC Web site.
 This is a call for “best practice” programs in an effort to share them with other school staff from around the state.
 There is no deadline by which to submit your application.
 This is an ongoing opportunity.
 You will be notified within 8 weeks if your program is accepted for posting.
 To access the Guidelines for Submission of a Best Practice on the TSHAC website and to download an application, go to www.dshs.state.tx.us/schoolhealth/shadviseresources.shtm.